Skip to Main Content

 Estonia's second city has spent the past decade building a hospitality identity distinct from Tallinn's medieval tourism circuit.
 Tartu leans into its university character, its compact riverside layout, and a growing appetite for properties that combine wellness infrastructure with city-centre access.
 Within that context, a dedicated spa hotel on Riia Street occupies a specific position: it serves both the academic conference market that flows through the city year-round and the weekend wellness traveller who wants a short-break destination within driving distance of Tallinn or Riga.

-The MICHELIN Selected designation that V Spa Hotel carries in the 2025 guide is the relevant trust signal here.
+V Spa Hotel is a 4-star hotel in Tartu, Estonia, with a central Riia Street address and a 4.7 Google rating from 3,976 reviews.
 MICHELIN's hotel selection does not operate on the same star-rating system as its restaurant guide, but inclusion signals that the property has passed editorial scrutiny for comfort, character, and consistent delivery.
-In Tartu, where the recognised accommodation tier is still relatively small, that designation places V Spa Hotel in a peer group that includes Lydia Hotel on the other side of the city centre.
+In Tartu, that position places it in a compact city hotel tier that includes Lydia Hotel on the other side of the city centre.
 Across the Baltic states more broadly, the MICHELIN-selected hotel list has been expanding, and properties in secondary cities like Tartu are now appearing alongside the better-known Tallinn entries.

 The Riia Street Address and What It Means Practically